jmshi/sessionization/README.md

 ## Data structure
 We use a double linked list to store pending sessions, each element in list is a session pointer.
-Doubly linked list provides us an efficient way to append and remove individual session to keep the process working in real time.
+Doubly linked list provides us a constant time to append and remove individual session to keep the process working efficiently.
 We use an unordered map to store the key-value pair `<session_ip, list_iterator>`, with the iterator points to list element associated with `session_ip`.
-This way we can quickly update pending sessions without the need of inefficient lookup in the list.
+This way we can quickly update existing sessions without the need of inefficient lookup in the list.

 ## Work flow
 1. For each new event retrieved from the log, we use its timestamp to pop up expired sessions from the existing list (empty for